pmedia84/admin/README.md

 - Prevent guests removing group members via a setting in the website admin panel
 ### Future changes

-- Uploading of multiple images in teh image gallery
+- Uploading of multiple images in the image gallery
 - update a guest's RSVP
 - Mark all invites as sent